carlonluca/cgrc/README.md

 ### AUR

-PKGBUILD file is available in the repo.
+An entry is available in the AUR: https://aur.archlinux.org/packages/cgrc.